McKl0/gatito/README.md

 # gatito
-Lightweight and portable netcat alternative for computers without internet
+Lightweight and portable netcat alternative for computers without direct internet access

 I do not consent to this code being used maliciously